porjo/ing-au-go/README.md

 log.Printf("token: %s\n", token)
 ```
-The `websocketURL` refers to an already running instance of Chrome browser such as [headless-shell](https://hub.docker.com/r/chromedp/headless-shell/).
-Alternatively, use `NewBank()` and the package will attempt to launch Chrome browser locally by calling `google-chrome` executable.
+`wsURL` refers to an already running instance of Chrome browser such as [headless-shell](https://hub.docker.com/r/chromedp/headless-shell/).
+If `wsURL` is nil then the package will attempt to launch Chrome browser locally by calling `google-chrome` executable.

 ## Credit